 But don’t worry, there are pro tips you and your staff can follow to handle inbound business calls better.

 Have you ever tried answering phone calls all day?
 It’s hard to stay enthusiastic, especially if some of the calls are from irate customers.

-But a call center agent wouldn’t let one bad call affect the rest of his or her shift.
+But a call center operator wouldn’t let one bad call affect the rest of his or her shift.
 The best inbound call center representatives understand that it’s not about them.
 It’s about the customers.

 So instead of taking it as a personal insult, try to offer alternatives.
 Use positive language all the time.
 And never end a call without the customer feeling that a resolution is in the works.

 When a customer calls about a delayed delivery, for example, what should you do?

 Do you say it’s on the way even if it isn’t?
 Or do you go through your records to check the status of your customer’s package?

 Of course, it’s the latter.
 But what if your records show that there’s a problem?
 And that the customer should expect further delays?